camden-git/romi-docs/arm.md

 }
 ```

-For isFinished you can just make it return false, it's weird.
+For isFinished you can just make it return false. isFinished() is a method that the command scheduler calls to determine whether or not the command should end.
+When isFinished() returns false, it is perpetual: it does not end (unless it is cancelled because another command that is scheduled requires the same subsystem.)\
+*(Thank you David Muchow for this)*

 ###### *Todo: Explain this better*